aws-samples/dbt-glue/README.md

 Monitoring is an important part of maintaining the reliability, availability, and performance of AWS Glue and your other AWS solutions.
-AWS provides monitoring tools that you can use to watch AWS Glue, report when something is wrong, and take action automatically when appropriate.
+AWS provides monitoring tools that you can use to watch AWS Glue, identify the required number of workers in a job, report when something is wrong and take action automatically when appropriate.
 AWS Glue provides Spark UI, and CloudWatch logs and metrics for monitoring your AWS Glue jobs.
 More information on: [Monitoring AWS Glue Spark jobs](https://docs.aws.amazon.com/glue/latest/dg/monitor-spark.html)